dcdominiak/dcdominiak.github.io/_posts/2017-10-01-udacity-aind-lessons-learned-python-2.md

 layout: post
 ---

+NumPy is a numerical computing library for Python that's so ubiquitous it feels as if it's part of the language.
+When developing machine learning applications, it's often necessary to rely on NumPy for certain things even if you're using a high-level library like TensorFlow or Keras.

 ### NumPy functions can be applied to every element in a list or array

-If you apply a NumPy function like `exp()` to a Python list, it applies the function to every element in the list, automatically.
+If you apply a NumPy function like `np.exp()` to a Python list, it applies the function to every element in the list, automatically.
 No looping is necessary.

 ```python
 L = [ 0.3, 0.5, 0.2 ]